-Why do pilates with Ros? a paragraph.
+Why do Pilates with Ros? a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 I am passionate about empowering people to really understand what they're trying to achieve and to learn the right level to work at at any given time.

 Classes are limited to 12 people to ensure a more tailored personal approach.
-They run term-time in around 6 week blocks with some optional extra holiday classes.
-You will be asked to sign a registration and consent form in a one to one session.
+If you book for a block then this guarantees your space in the class and usually there is also some flexibility to attend a different class if you can't make a session one week.
+You will be asked to sign a registration and consent form and attend a one to one session.

 Initial one to one sessions

-What to wear and bring
+What to bring

 You need to wear something comfortable and stretchy to exercise in - if it's reasonably fitted I can see your posture and positioning more easily so I can help you with it.
 On your feet it's best to wear socks with sticky bits on the bottom for grip.

 This is the link for the ones I bought:

 Please bring water and a large towel to use as a cushion.
-I will provide any other accessories like balls or theraband.

 I used to provide other accessories like balls or theraband but sine covid I am asking you to purchase your own to use.
 You don’t have to have these when you start but it is useful to get them.